Schema#

 ];

-The following field definitions will show us how we can use Float
+The following field definitions will show us how we can use Float fields to index the above fields

-and filterable
+via sortable, multiple and filterable flags.

 <?php